Jashansimak/Jashansimak.github.in/README.md

 Dual Booting
 Dual-booting refers to the process of installing and running two different operating systems on a single computer, allowing the user to choose which one to use when starting the machine.

+  BARE METAL INSTALLATION
+  Bare metal installation of linux means installing the operating on a computer's hardware , without any intermediary virtualization software.

+VM ware
+vm  ware is a commercial product known for its enterprise - grade  features , performence and comprehensive support .

+Partitioning Schemes :
+Dividing a hard disk into seperate sections .
+Each section acts as an independent disk.
+Help organize data and install multiple OS.
+ Its Types:
+ MBR(MASTER  BOOT RECORD )
+ maximum 4 primary partitions .
+Support upto 2 TB.It stores partition info in one place.It has less flexibility.

+ GPT(GUID PARTITION TABLE)
+ It supports upto 128 partitions .It supports disks larger than 2 TB.More flexibile.

 File and directory permissions
  File permissions are the backbone of Linux security, ensuring that only authorized users and processes interact with your data.
+ Types of Commands
+          1    chomd (change mode)
+          1. It is used to change the permissions(read, write, execute) of files or directories. syntax - chmod[permission] [filename]*for permission

+          2.  chmod +x filename.sh
+                   +x enables execute files.

+         3. chmod 444 filename.sh
+            Gives permissions to read only files.

+         4. chmod 644 filename.sh
+            It enables permissions only to owner 2.

+2  chown- change owner
+        chown user:group file.txt
+        Change the owner to user Change the group to group so that other users in that group can access the file